akoll/scanta/README.md

   * `TupleOfVectors`.
 This storage stores component data of the same type contiguously and adjacently.
   * `VectorOfTuples`.
 This storage stores component data attached to the same entity contiguously and adjacently.
   * `Scattered`.
 This storage stores entity and component data in dynamically allocated and fragmented heap locations.
 This storage option is further configurable.
-* The _scheduler_ mandates how systems are scheduled and executed at run-time.
+* The _scheduler_ mandates how systems are scheduled statically and executed at run-time.
   * `Sequential`.
 This scheduler executes every system one after the other in the order they are registered in the scene.
   * `Parallel`.
 This scheduler determines dependencies between systems at compile-time and infers an execution schedule where compatible systems are run concurrently.